nsarode/langchain_basics/Readme.md

+# Overview

+This repo contains code examples of using LangChain

 # Basics
 ## Large language models (LLMs)
 - Deep learning models trained on massive amounts of text data to understand and generate human language